DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 Vhost user implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-When vSwitch registers a vhost driver, it will create a unix domain socket server
+When vSwitch registers a vhost driver, it will create a Unix domain socket server
 into the system.
 This server will listen for a connection and process the vhost message from
 QEMU simulator.